pyhys/minimalmodbus/README.txt

 Modbus implementation details
 -----------------------------
-Note that the computer (master) actually is a client, and the slaves (instruments) are servers.
+Note that the computer (master) actually is a client, and the instruments (slaves) are servers.

 In Modbus RTU, the request message is sent from the master in this format::

     Slave address [1 Byte], Function code [1 Byte], Payload data [0 to 252 Bytes], CRC [2 Bytes].

 * For the function code, the allowed range is 1 to 127 (in decimal).
-* The CRC is a cyclic redundacy check code, for error checking of the message.
+* The CRC is a cyclic redundancy check code, for error checking of the message.
 * The response from the client is similar, but with another payload data.

 ============================== ============================================================================================== ======================================================